amoamare/amoamare.github.io/TSB/Sony/PlayStation5/UART/GettingStarted.md

    - Inspect fuse F7003 and ensure NOR is not corrupted, as these may affect UART response.
 7. **Monitor Mode**:
    - Switch software to "Monitor" mode and reconnect the console.
 If no response, try swapping TX and RX again.
+   Remember TTL-TX --> PS5-RX and TTL-RX --> PS5-TX.
+Tx is the mouth and Rx is the Ear.
+You dont talk mouth to mouth.
 8. **Hardware/Software Comparison**:
    - Test with a known working console to isolate hardware or software issues.